-Common Zoning Issues in the Neighborhood
+Common Zoning Issues

-Single Family to Multi Family Homes
+Single Family to Multi-family Homes

 One of the most common requests that we see are for variances to change single family properties to multi-family.
 This is a common practice among investors who wish to maximize the number of dwelling units on a property.
 A home zoned for single family use limits the number of legal occupants to no more than three unrelated adults.
 A home zoned for multi-family use can have no more than three unrelated adult occupants per unit.